acisops/acis_anomaly_pages/source/door_b_enb.rst

 Telemetry pages.
 Older data can be examined from the dump files or the engineering archive.

-The following limit switch items to not appear on the Real-Time Telemetry pages, but the OC can see them on Greta displays.
+The following limit switch items do not appear on the Real-Time Telemetry pages, but the OC can see them on Greta displays.

 * 1MECLBCL (ACIS door closed limit switch indicator) will read NCLOS (not closed); normally this